Teacher2Coder/cms-blog/README.md

 ## Installation
 To install the rerquired dependencies for this repository, run ```npm install```.

-Create a .env file  that is structured like this:
+Next, create a .env file  that is structured like this:
 ```
 DB_NAME='blog_db'
 DB_USER='postgres'